syncfusion-content/javascript-docs/js/ReportViewer/Create-aspnet-web-api-service.md

 api: /api/js/ejreportviewer
 ---

-# Create ASP.NET Web API
+# Create ASP.NET Web API Service
 In this section, you will use the new ASP.NET web project templates to create a Web API for Report Viewer to process the report actions.

 1. Open Visual Studio 2012, from the File menu, select New Project.
 2. Select the Visual C#, Web project type from the project type, then select the ASP.NET Empty Web Application project type.
 Set the project's Name to “ReportViewerWebAPIService” then click OK.